heuyang/HappyMenu/README.md

 # HappyMenu
 Web based, mobile friendly menu / recipe application with management UI

-I need an application that can help my family decide what to cook for family, when no family member (especially my kids) has no idea to what to eat.
+I need an application that can help my family decide what to cook, when no family member (especially my kids) has idea on what to eat.
+And help making meal plans to somehow relax kitchen work and shopping list maintenance.

 I hope this applicaiton is:
 - Web based so any device with modern browser can use it